zefr0x/ianny/README.md

 # Usage

-You just need to execute the binary eather direcrly or by enabling it to auto-start with your desktop environment's settings, since it provides a `.desktop` file for auto-start.
+You just need to execute the binary eather directly or by enabling it to auto start with your desktop environment's settings, since it provides a `.desktop` file for auto-start.

 # Config